Kokoda Pilgrimages for Schools

 Our Kokoda Youth Leadership Challenge was voted as the most outstanding youth leadership program at the Clubs NSW Annual Awards Dinner in 2017.

-More than 700 young Australians from all walks of life have graduated from this program over the past decade.
 According to the judges of the award this program is without peer in the development of personal leadership qualities based on the enduring values of Kokoda.

 Other schools who have used our Kokoda pilgrimages for leadership development are Kings School, Parramatta; Riverina Anglican College, Wagga Wagga; combined schools from the Hills District in Sydney; Penrith Panthers on the Prowl; Canberra PCYC and Lomandra School, Campbelltown.